-Let me clarify what I mean when I talk of transparency and efficiency.
-I do not mean by transparency to refer only to the public availability of hearings or indeed of arbitral proceedings themselves.
-While this may prove useful in illuminating the arbitral process, what I am seeking to focus on today is the availability of information about the process and those who participate in it, which occurs both before and after the hearing, and is, by and large, only known to the participants themselves.
-The availability of this information can usefully inform debate about increasing the quality, efficiency and legitimacy of the process of international commercial arbitration.
-Arguably, increased transparency can also redress longstanding complaints associated with international commercial arbitration, including unnecessary costs and delay.
-Greater information will result in predictability of outcome and the development of law, allowing parties to make informed decisions on a variety of issues: selecting arbitration as a form of dispute resolution; appointing proficient arbitrators; or deciding which arguments to run in their submissions.
+In this paper the term 'transparency' is not restricted to the public availability of hearings or to the arbitral proceedings themselves.
+Instead this paper will consider transparency in arbitration in a broader sense, by considering the availability of information about the process and those who participate in it, which occurs both before and after the hearing.
+By increasing access to this information, the quality, efficiency and legitimacy of the process of international commercial arbitration can be improved.

+Increased transparency has the potential to redress longstanding complaints associated with international commercial arbitration, including unnecessary costs and delay.3 Greater access to information will result in increased predictability of outcome and aid the development of law, allowing parties to make informed decisions on a variety of issues.
+These include selecting arbitration as a form of dispute resolution, appointing proficient arbitrators, and deciding which arguments to run in their submissions.
 These decisions, made easier by the availability of information, will allow parties to efficiently dispose of their dispute, either through a binding dispute process, or by settlement.